Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsubsection{Decision: not a primitive concept}

-Definitions of decision are useless if decision is a primitive concept that cannot be reduced in a useful way to other more primitive concepts.
-For instance ``meaning'' might be considered a primitive concept, if one appreciates that defining the meaning of meaning without somehow making use of that very notion is difficult.
+Attempts of giving an extensive, detailed, or even informative definition of the concept of a decision are useless if decision is in fact a primitive concept that cannot be reduced in a useful way to other more primitive concepts.

+``For instance ``meaning'' might be considered a primitive concept, if one appreciates that defining the meaning of meaning without somehow making use of that very notion is difficult.
 Similarly the word important is not easily defined without already knowing what it means.
 I hold that the term choice is primitive in the same sense.

 If one assumes that a decision is a choice that matters for the future of the agent making the choice, then decision is what takes place if an agent (decider) makes a choice.
 If the agent is human, and if one believes in the existence of a free will, one may insist that the agent's decision is a manifestation (or an expression) of the agent's free will.